Your HPI Check Summary

 |Condition inspected||Licence plate and VIN not recorded as a repaired insurance 'total loss'|

 Stolen V5C registration documents (logbooks) are in circulation.
-Any vehicle with a stolen V5C is likely to be cloned, rung or stolen.
+Any vehicle with a stolen V5C is likely to be stolen.
 Provide the V5C registration document serial number and issue date so the HPI Check team can confirm if it's been recorded as stolen.

 For further information view example